EMAIL SIGN UP

 Meet Ifeolu Akintunde

 My name is Ifeolu Omoniyi Akintunde, but you can call me Ife.
-I grew up in Nigeria but came to Lancaster University, first for my masters as a Chevening Scholar, then a doctorate.
+I grew up in Nigeria but came to Lancaster University, first for my masters as a Chevening Scholar, then for my doctorate.
 I still live in Lancaster and now run a consultancy.
 I’ve known about Torch since primary school, when I used to receive The Torch and Searchlight magazines.
-Now, I am also trustee in my local church and the Overseas Fellowship of Nigerian Christians.
-In addition, I lead worship and serve as access officer for both organisations which are registered as Sight Loss Friendly Churches.
+Now, I am also a trustee in my local church and the Overseas Fellowship of Nigerian Christians.
+In addition, I lead worship and serve as access officer for both organisations, which are registered as Sight Loss Friendly Churches.

 Meet Edith Townsend